AlexanderLutsenko/nobuco/README.md

 ## Nobuco knowledge base

-Don't want to convert anything but looking for a tensorflow equivalent of a certain pytorch node (operation or module)?
+Don't want to convert anything but looking for a Tensorflow equivalent of a certain Pytorch node (operation or module)?
 Nobuco already implements quite a few node converters, most written in concise and, hopefully, understandable way.
 These are located in [nobuco/node_converters](https://github.com/AlexanderLutsenko/nobuco/tree/master/nobuco/node_converters), and there's a utility function to help you find what you need: